Milo123459/tyvn/README.md

 - - - R: The type you want the return array to be.
 - - arr: Array&lt;T&gt; The input array.
 Must be the same type as T
 - - filter: FilterFn&lt;T,R&gt;: The filter function.
 Looks like so: `(accept, deny, value, index, array)`
+- removeAll
+- - - T: The type of the array that will be inputted.
+Also applies for the value to filter out.
+- - arr: Array&lt;T&gt;: The input array.
+Must be an array of T
+- - value: T: The value to filter out.
+Must be the same as T.
   </details>

 # Object Functions